 If you know when you will be visiting, you can either call (714) 781-DINE or use the online reservations system to reserve your spot at restaurants in Disneyland Park, Disney California Adventure, Downtown Disney and the three on-site hotels.
 It is also a good idea to reserve your character dining experiences in advance.
 You can also make (and cancel or change) reservations even more easily through the Disneyland mobile app.

-If you are like me and like to keep your frogs all lined up in a row and guarantee that you get in all the dining experiences your family wants, reserve as soon as you know your travel dates.
+If you are like me and like to keep your frogs all lined up in a row and guarantee that you get in all of the Disneyland your family wants, reserve as soon as you know your travel dates.
 Less worry + less stress = a relaxing good time!
 If you do not like to wait for shows or get stressed about getting a good spot, you can also reserve dining packages that provide a voucher for shows or certain parades.

 Disneyland Restaurants That Accept Dining Reservations

 - Café Orleans, also in New Orleans Square, has both indoor and outdoor tables with a view of the Rivers of America.
 Lunch reservations book up faster than dinner.
+It's the place to get your Monte Cristo and pommes frites.

 Disney California Adventure Restaurants That Accept Dining Reservations

 - Wine Country Trattoria: Reservations are recommended to dine where Napa Valley meets Tuscany.
+This location offers World of Color dining packages.

 Downtown Disney Restaurants That Accept Dining Reservations